David-OConnor/mcubes/README.md

         iso_level,
     );

-    // If you are using a `Vec<f32` for data instead, use this constructor: let mc = MarchingCubes::from_gridpoints(
+    // If you are using a `Vec<f32` for data instead if `GridPoint`, use this constructor: let mc = MarchingCubes::from_gridpoints(
         (hdr.nx as usize, hdr.ny as usize, hdr.nz as usize),
         (hdr.cell[0], hdr.cell[1], hdr.cell[2]),